 Australian children are exceeding the recommended two-hour daily screen time limit with up to 30% of a child’s waking time spent in front of a television, computer, or mobile screen, according to the Australian Institute of Family Studies.

 AIFS found that children between four to five years old average more than two hours of screen time per week-day while children aged 12 to 13 average more than three hours per week-day and nearly four hours per weekend day.
+They play games, chat or follow some of the influencers.
+With the help from companies like The Marketing Heaven and their social media campaigns, influencers become more popular, so they promote to children not only which things to buy but also how to think and act.
+Enough to say, all that strongly affect children lives and their psychophysical health.

 With kids having easy access to screens more than ever, how exactly does screen time affect early childhood development?